yitchoong/cloudapi/markdown/products-2.md

 ```
 Using the table of benefits, the intermediary is then able to explain the values and discuss the results with the customer.
 The customer may choose to review his/her inputs and then re-generate the table of benefits.
 As discussed in the use case section of this document, the table of benefits (or chart) can show the amount of premium paid and the various benefits (survival benefit, bonus, death benefit, etc) based on the proposed insurance details.

-One of the possible outcomes is that the intermediary can choose to share the illustration (step 11), with the customer using social media (e.g. WhatsApp or WeChat).
-The illustration will contain information about the data captured, the table of benefits and also some static information about the features of the product i.e. textual data to explain the benefits in detail, the obligations, and the terms and conditions that are applicable.
+One of the possible outcomes is that the intermediary can choose to share the illustration (step 9), with the customer using social media (e.g. WhatsApp or WeChat).
+A call is triggered to obtain the illustration data and it contains information about the proposed insurance, the table of benefits and also some static information about the plan (package), i.e. features of the product, benefits, obligations, and the terms and conditions that are applicable.

 Optionally, the intermediary can choose to persist the quote.
 In this example, the front end chooses to use its own persistence mechanism.
-It should be noted that there are services in the  eBaoTech Cloud offering that can be used to persist quotes.
-Please refer to the document on the Quotation Services to explore these services further.
+It should be noted that there are services in the quotation domain that can be used to persist quotes.
+Please refer to the document on the [Quotation Services](https://github.com/yitchoong/cloudapi/wiki/Quotation) to explore these services further.

 ##### 2.8 Top-ups & Withdrawals

 Thus far, the discussion has been about the quotation process of traditional life insurance products.
 Next, we explore the investment linked products.
-For the investment products, the earlier sequence diagrams, before section 2.7, are basically the same.
+For the investment products, the earlier sequence diagrams are basically the same.
 In the Main Product Input sequence diagram (section 2.5), the steps are the same, with the exception that the client application may choose to display the monthly cost of insurance instead of the premium amount.
 The calculation of the monthly cost of insurance can be triggered using the POST /products/5312/calculators/monthlyCostOfInsurance end point.
 The premium amount for investment linked products will be the basic (target) premium amount plus any recurrent single top up amount.
 Both of these amounts are determined by the customer and are input fields of the main product UI in the front end application.

 Similarly, the Riders Input sequence diagram (section 2.6) will have the same flow except that the amount to calculate and display would be the monthly cost of insurance instead of the premium amount.
 This is assuming that we are dealing with unit deduction riders.
 For cash paying riders, it would be appropriate to calculate and display the premium amount.